Kristjan Järvi: Career

 After “Snow Maiden” and “Swan Lake”, Kristjan’s own arrangements of Tchaikovsky’s Theatre Works series on Sony Classical takes off with its third release: “Sleeping Beauty”.
 Next releases will be “The Nutcracker”.

 Composer

 As a composer Järvi has active many compositions, of modern style and some composed with the German composer Johnny Klimek of Klimek-Tykwer-Heil fame, and some for orchestra, vocal, chorus or synth instruments.
+Many of Järvi´s recent compositions and productions have been developed through and with members of Nordic Pulse.
 Some of his partial compositions are: